littlebee/avcam-rest/README.md

 - Markdown editing in WYSIWYG is seriously 🤮.
 We are developers.
 All this WYSIWYG editing - press this to start a bulleted list, etc...  is a waste of my time.
 - Maybe it's just that it opens a wysiwyg preview by default on markdown files?
 How, for the love of productivity do you edit markdown in this tool??
 - Too much hidden machinery.
 If you add a package to a project, XCode will add that package to the equivalent of NPM's package.lock file which XCode calls project.pbxproj.
 This is not a human editable file.
 You absolutely need to go though XCode's UI which is cumbersome and annoying.
 - Adding a package from a github url should be more intuitive.
-Hiding this essential feature in the placeholder of a search input doing double duty is maybe what led to...
+Hiding this essential feature in the placeholder text of a search input doing double duty is maybe what led to...
 - At one point I had a to a `git reset --hard HEAD' I had messed up package dependencies too much.
 The second time though it worked smoother but sure was frustrating learning how to add 3p packages like Vapor and Leaf.
 Would recommend having a second(?) more user editable file of deps and requested semantic version that maybe already exists and I haven't found yet?
 - when I open project navigator, I would like to most likely see the file I'm editing selected, with parents opened to show it.
-The parents if closed don't open.
+Currently the parents, if closed, don't open.
 - when I have text selected in the editor and open the file search sidebar, having the text I just selected be the query input is ~95% of what I want to search and if not, an up arrow press will get me to the previous search and, since the text from editing is fully selected by default, i can always just start typing to search for something entirely different.

 #